codenotallk/todo-rust/README.md

 I already did this in C project.
 I'll take advantage from its implementation.

 I put the default translation and I refactored the task using display trait.

+I have forgot to add the translate to the menu.

+Now I can load a translation file from another language.
+I already did in C.
+I'll just take the file and paste here.

+First I'll load default.
+Now using the file.

+Now the application can be translated to another language.
+That's it.